I've definitely met my goals for today, having worked 4 + hours on projects today.

 Mike and I left early, wearing a new corset while still dealing with a lingering cold is tiresome.
 However, we look forward to crossing into the realm of Steampunk again soon.

-Besides getting my new Civil War Dresses done for Naper Settlement, I have my next Steampunk projects in the works
+Besides getting my new Civil War Dresses done for Naper Settlement, I have my next Steampunk projects in the works.

 I think I may put the Jacket aside and focus on something a bit more Edwardian.
 My mother-in-law gave me The Edwardian Modiste as a recent birthday present and I have picked a dress out of the book.

-o with a dress I just love from Victorian Fashions and Costumes from Harper's Bazar, 1867-1898, the picture is dated 1889.
+Or I will go with a dress I just love from Victorian Fashions and Costumes from Harper's Bazar, 1867-1898, the picture is dated 1889.

 I also have a fencing outfit to complete....also from Harper's Bazaar and also from 1889.